Faculty Service Opportunities

 Other University Service Opportunities

-The Diversity Center would like to encourage faculty to spend time connecting in the Diversity Center.
+The Center for Diversity, Justice, and Sustainability would like to encourage faculty to spend time connecting in the Center.
 The center is open daily from early morning to night.
 There is no real schedule, it’s a place to visit and ENGAGE with students.
 Faculty do not have to DO anything other than SHOW UP and be present, however, there can be talks that can be presented here.
 (Year-long opportunities)

 Council: One of the new things in Campus Ministry is the Interfaith Council (currently planning a interfaith-accessible Passover Seder, developing a prayer/meditation space on campus, and helping to host Interfaith National Day of Prayer).